 This course provides students with knowledge and skills in research and inquiry.
 This course will focus on different qualitative and quantitative research methods, research designs, approaches to doing literature reviews and analyses, and determining the size and scope of research projects.
 Data collection instruments and analyses approaches will also be covered.
-Prerequisite: AHRD 520 or students in the stage of conducting R&R projects.
+Prerequisite: <a href="https://doi.org/10.2001/nc.2001/n

 AHRD 635.
-Organization and Administration of Adult Education/ Human Resource Development Programs.
+Organization and Administration of Adult Education/Human Resource Development Programs.
 3 credits.